NREL/EnergyPlus/design/FY2024/NFP-labHeatExchangerHR.md

           \default Yes
           \note Yes means that the heat exchanger will be locked out (off)
-          \note when the economizer is operating or high humidity control is active A11, \field Sensible Effectiveness of Heating Air Flow Curve Name
+          \note when the economizer is operating or high humidity control is active A11, \field Sensible Effectiveness of Heating Air Flow Curve Name                 <- start of the added fields
           \note optional
           \note if this field has value, then field N2 and N4 will be ignored
           \type object-list